MikhailRoot/woo-webinarjam/README.md

  + showing access links for webinars per client - accomplished via  `[webinarjam-list]` shortcode.
  + added shortcode inner content placeholders
  + it now uses woocommerce's standard `general` pricing tab so it has regular and sale prices.
+ + added support for guest orders (idea and code from Sam Krieg).

 ## Plans